 A replanting payment is allowed only if the crop is damaged by a covered cause of loss so the remaining stand will not produce at least 90 percent of your bushel guarantee and it is practical to replant.
 The maximum replanting payment will be the lesser of 20 percent of the bushel guarantee, or 3 bushels times your price election.
 No replanting payment will be made on acreage first planted before the earliest planting date.
-Not available with the Catastrophic Risk Protection insurance plan.
+Not available with CAT or ARPI plans of insurance.